CharlesStockman/osConfiguration/Mac.md

 ### Netowrk -- Should Thunderbolt Bridge be enabled ?
 Thunderbolt Bridge is a high speed connection between two computer both have a thunderbolt port.
 Is there any benefit to me ?

+### General -- Conetent & Media, Accessories and Internet, Advanced
+All these items seem to talk about shareing.
+How can these be used to create a cohesive environment.
+Since there are many different parts we could create an epic for this item if Github will permit.